- Written by Dr.Mehmet Demircioglu

 Most modern patients want a natural result, a donor area that remains cosmetically acceptable, and the freedom to keep shorter hairstyles if they choose.
 This combination of expectations is one of the main reasons FUE became dominant.

-FUT can still achieve natural recipient area work if the surgery is performed well, but the donor trade-off is simply different.
-Many patients today are less willing to accept a linear scar as part of that trade-off.
+FUT can still achieve natural recipient area work if the surgery is performed well, but the donor cost is different.
+Many patients today are less willing to accept a linear scar as part of that cost.
 That is understandable.

-I do not think FUT should be recommended in a routine or automatic way.
+FUT should not be recommended in a routine or automatic way.
 The reason must be clear.
 If a clinic is recommending strip surgery, the patient needs to understand exactly why that method is being chosen, and what the long-term implications are.

 My own view is balanced, but cautious.

 I consider FUT a legitimate hair transplant method with historical importance and real surgical value in selected cases.
 But it is not my default choice for most patients.
-In my own practice, I generally use FUE-based planning because it fits better with how I think about donor management, future flexibility, and visible donor evidence.
+In my own practice, I generally use planning based on FUE because it fits better with how I think about donor management, future flexibility, and visible donor evidence.

 I try to preserve the patient’s freedom as much as possible.